-As the nation re-emerged from the pandemic, a complex picture of violent crime has emerged with it.[i]
-Republicans made crime the centerpiece of their election campaigns in the midterms, virtually ensuring that crime, policing, and public safety will continue to dominate the conversation as the 118th Congress convenes.
+As the nation re-emerged from the pandemic, a complex picture of violent crime has also emerged.
+Republicans made crime one of the centerpieces of their election campaigns in the midterms, virtually ensuring that crime, policing, and public safety will continue to dominate the conversation as the 118th Congress convenes.

-On the other side of the aisle, Democrats are pushing a crime prevention agenda that includes additional resources for prosecuting white collar crime and bolsters support for law enforcement, seeming to move on from “defund the police” rhetoric and policies of the progressive wing of the party.
+On the other side of the aisle, Democrats are pushing a crime prevention agenda that includes additional resources for prosecuting white collar crime and bolsters support for law enforcement, seeming to move on from “defund the police” rhetoric and other policies supported by the more progressive wing of the party.

 Key Issues In The 118th Congress

-[iv] “Higgins Introduces Legislation to Combat Fentanyl, Drug Cartels,” Office of US Representative Clay Higgens Press Release, September 30, 2022, available at https://clayhiggins.house.gov/media/press-releases/higgins-introduces-legislation-combat-fentanyl-drug-cartels.
+“Higgins Introduces Legislation To Combat Fentanyl, Drug Cartels,” Office of US Representative Clay Higgens Press Release, September 30, 2022, available at https://clayhiggins.house.gov/media/press-releases/higgins-introduces-legislation-combat-fentanyl-drug-cartels.